fizx/drupal-apachesolr/README.txt

  - apachesolr_exclude_nodeapi_types: an array of node types each of which is an array of one or more module names, such as 'comment'.
-Any type listed will have any list module's nodeapi 'update_index' implementation skipped when indexing.
+Any type listed will have any listed modules' nodeapi 'update_index' implementation skipped when indexing.
 This can be useful for excluding comments or taxonomy links.

  - apachesolr_ping_timeout: the timeout (in seconds) after which the module will